oliviertm/dailyCalendarPuzzleSolver/README.md

 These four examples of puzzles are :
 - Poodle Puzzle Daily Calendar Puzzle
 - Dragon Fjord Puzzle-A-Day
-- Jarring Word Calendar Puzzle
+- Jarring Words Calendar Puzzle
 - HEMA square puzzle

 Moreover, and because python implementation is 182 times slower than the C++ implementation, the python solver.py also have a multithreaded version : multithreadsolver.py